oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 Secondly, the program for all items of:

+* type `/definitions/version_t`: If any element doesn't match the semantic versioning, replace the all elements of type `/definitions/version_t` with the corresponding integer version.
+For that, CVRF CSAF converter sorts the items of `/document/tracking/revision_history` by `number` ascending according to the rules of CVRF.
+Then, it replaces the value of `number` with the index number in the array (starting with 1).
+The value of `/document/tracking/version` is replaced by value of `number` of the corresponding revision item.
+The match must be calculated by the original values used in the CVRF document.
 * `/document/acknowledgments[]/organization` and `/vulnerabilities[]/acknowledgments[]/organization`: If more than one cvrf:Organization instance is given, the CVRF CSAF converter converts the first one into the `organization`.
 In addition the converter outputs a warning that information might be lost during conversion of document or vulnerability acknowledgment.
 * `/document/publisher/name`: Sets the value as given in the configuration of the program or the corresponding argument the program was invoked with.
 If both values are present, the program should prefer the latter one.
 * `/vulernabilities[]/scores[]`: If no `product_id` is given, the CVRF CSAF converter appends all Product IDs which are listed under `../product_status` in the arrays `known_affected`, `first_affected` and `last_affected`.